-Anyone who teaches very low beginner ESL knows that you spend a lot of time going over basic personal information questions and answers, often trying to come up with yet another new way to approach the same old material.
+Anyone who teaches very low beginner ESL knows you spend a lot of time going over basic personal information questions and answers, often trying to come up with yet another new way to approach the same old material.

-A competitive game on an overhead can shake things up and bring some excitement to what amounts to study of the exact same material.
+A competitive game can shake things up and bring some excitement to what amounts to study of the exact same material.
 Add play money to the game and suddenly, you find students actually paying close attention to the grammar of their sentences, for what may seem like the first time.

 Click on this image to view the game large on your computer and/or download it for use in your own class.
 Enjoy!